William Gibson: Film adaptations, screenplays, and appearances

 Adaptations of Gibson's fiction have frequently been optioned and proposed, to limited success.
 Two of the author's short stories, both set in the Sprawl trilogy universe, have been loosely adapted as films: Johnny Mnemonic (1995) with screenplay by Gibson and starring Keanu Reeves, Dolph Lundgren and Takeshi Kitano, and New Rose Hotel (1998), starring Christopher Walken, Willem Dafoe, and Asia Argento.
 The former was the first time in history that a book was launched simultaneously as a film and a CD-ROM interactive video game.
 As of 2013, Vincenzo Natali still hoped to bring Neuromancer to the screen, after some years in development hell.
 Count Zero was at one point being developed as The Zen Differential with director Michael Mann attached, and the third novel in the Sprawl trilogy, Mona Lisa Overdrive, has also been optioned and bought.
 An anime adaptation of Idoru was announced as in development in 2006, and Pattern Recognition was in the process of development by director Peter Weir, although according to Gibson the latter is no longer attached to the project.
-Announced at International Film Festival Rotterdam in 2015 is an adaptation of Gibson's short story Dogfight by BAFTA award-winning writer and director Simon Pummell.
-Written by Gibson and Michael Swanwick and first published in Omni in July 1985, the film is being developed by British producer Janine Marmot at Hot Property Films.
+Announced at International Film Festival Rotterdam in 2015 was an adaptation of Gibson's short story Dogfight by BAFTA award-winning writer and director Simon Pummell.
+The story was written by Gibson and Michael Swanwick and first published in Omni in July 1985.
+The proposed film was being developed by British producer Janine Marmot at Hot Property Films.

 Television is another arena in which Gibson has collaborated; with friend Tom Maddox, he co-wrote The X-Files episodes "Kill Switch" and "First Person Shooter", broadcast in 1998 and 2000.
 In 1998 he contributed the introduction to the spin-off publication Art of the X-Files.
 Gibson made a cameo appearance in the television miniseries Wild Palms at the behest of creator Bruce Wagner.
 Director Oliver Stone had borrowed heavily from Gibson's novels to make the series, and in the aftermath of its cancellation Gibson contributed an article, "Where The Holograms Go", to the Wild Palms Reader.
 He accepted another acting role in 2002, appearing alongside Douglas Coupland in the short film Mon Amour Mon Parapluie in which the pair played philosophers.
 Appearances in fiction aside, Gibson was the focus of a biographical documentary by Mark Neale in 2000 called No Maps for These Territories.
 The film follows Gibson over the course of a drive across North America discussing various aspects of his life, literary career and cultural interpretations.
 It features interviews with Jack Womack and Bruce Sterling, as well as recitations from Neuromancer by Bono and The Edge.